cwchan0212/self-user-file/README.md

 });

 module.exports = mongoose.model("User", userSchema);

 ```

-9. Under server/models, **database.js** is the setting of the MongoDb.
+### Step 9.
+Under server/models, database.js is the setting of the MongoDb.

 **database.js**